rotheconrad/F100_Prok_Recombination/README.md

 ### Step 02: All vs all aai.rb in nucleotide mode

 This step calculates the RBMs for each genome pair that we need to compute the F100 scores.
-We us the enveomics collections' aai.rb script in nucleotide mode for this step. aai.rb uses blast-plus to compute the one-way and two-way gene alignments and the best reciprocal best match hits for gene pairs (RBMs).
-We filter the RBM alignments to remove spurious short high identity sequence alignments (alignments alignment length / gene length) ≥ 0.50 (e.g. an RBM gene pair need to have at least a 50% alignment across the length of the shorter gene sequence).
+We use a basic two way BLAST search to identify matching best hits between the genes of two genomes.
+This script filters the RBM alignments to remove spurious short high identity sequence alignments (alignments alignment length / gene length) ≥ 0.50 (e.g. an RBM gene pair need to have at least a 50% alignment across the length of the shorter gene sequence).
+This script retains ties for RBMs.

-This step requires the aai.rb script from the enveomics collection, Ruby, and Blast-plus.
+This step requires Python and Blast-plus.

-Input: CDS fasta files of nucleotide and amino acid sequence
+Input: CDS fasta files of nucleotide sequences

 Output: Tabular blast table with filtered RBMs (RBMs_alV.rbm)